Business & Accounting

 The continued globalization of business may lead to increased demand for accounting expertise and services related to international trade and international mergers and acquisitions.

-Technological change is expected to affect the role of accountants over the next 10 years.
-As platforms such as cloud computing become more widespread, some routine accounting tasks may become automated.
-Although this will allow accountants to become more efficient, this change is not expected to reduce the overall demand for accountants.
-Instead, with the automation of routine tasks, such as data entry, the advisory and analytical duties of accountants will become more prominent.
+Technological change is expected to affect the role of accountants over the projections decade.
+Some routine accounting tasks may be automated as platforms such as cloud computing, artificial intelligence (AI), and blockchain become more widespread.
+Although it will increase accountants' efficiency, this change is not expected to reduce overall demand.
+The automation of routine tasks, such as data entry, will instead make accountants' advisory and analytical duties more prominent.

 1. Critically evaluate the legal, social, and ethical issues that may arise in a business environment.